 GX 339-4 was observed by Suzaku in 2008 during a long exposure where flux and spectral index values were very close to the one of OBS5 (\citealt{tom09}, T09 hereafter).
 It is worth noting however that this observation was made 1.6 years after the peak of its 2007 outburst and that the source was in a persistent, but faint, hard state (e.g. \citealt{rus08b,kon08}).
 In comparison, in 2011 GX 339-4 turned back in the hard state since $\sim$ 1 month, when OBS5 was made, and the source flux was clearly in the decreasing phase of the end of the outburst.

-The long exposure (the combined XIS0+XIS3 exposure time is of the order of 210 ks) results however in a high statistics compared to our own observations.
+The long exposure (the combined XIS0+XIS3 exposure time is of the order of 210 ks) results in a high statistics compared to our own observations.
 From the fit of the iron line profile, T09 showed that the data agreed with a truncated accretion disk with $R_{in}>30 R_g$ at 90\% confidence for a disk inclination of 0 deg, and $R_{in}>70 R_g$ for a disk inclination of 20 deg. \\